giacomocerquone/UnivaqBot/README.md

 2. Implement notifications on new jobs that appears on the University's website.
 3. Implement univaq, mesvaq e discab
 4. Need to change the feedback command in a conversation
+5. Add a function to notify the users of an update to the bot

 ### DISCLAIMER